zachho9/ETL-with-dbt/README.md

 ### 3. dbt

-Built a SQL pipeline in dbt to transform the data and load the final results as a Snowflake view.
+Built a SQL pipeline in dbt to transform the data and load the aggregated average temperature as a Snowflake view.
 (source code: `etl_ava/models` folder)